hupe13/respect-robotstxt-or-block/readme.md

 Contributors: hupe13
 Tags: robots.txt, bad crawlers, bad bots
 Tested up to: 6.8
-Stable tag: 251010
+Stable tag: 251030
 Requires at least: 6.7
 Requires PHP: 8.1
 License: GPLv2 or later

-Provide a robots.txt to forbid crawling and block the crawlers if they do it anyway.
+I am terminating the development. - Provide a robots.txt to forbid crawling and block the crawlers if they do it anyway.

+## Description

 # NOTE

 I will not continue developing this plugin because [Block old browser versions and suspicious browsers](https://github.com/hupe13/wimb-and-block) provides its functions.

-## Description

 Provide a robots.txt to forbid crawling and block the crawlers if they do it anyway.